 |Anatomy & Physiology II *

 * 8 credits of A&P I and II or 4 credits of Human Anatomy and 4 credits of Human Physiology strongly recommended.
 Kinesiology and Exercise Physiology are also acceptable.
 Labs must be included.

-**To fulfill this requirement a course needs to covers multiple cultures and/or ethnicities from a broad perspective based in anthropology or the social sciences.
-We strongly encourage applicants to take Cultural Anthropology (if available) to meet this requirement.
+** If a student’s institution does not offer Cultural Anthropology, then the student needs to take a course that covers multiple cultures and/or ethnicities from a broad perspective based in anthropology or the social sciences.
+We encourage students to contact the Admissions Office to confirm their course will meet the prerequisite requirement.

 Performance Requirements/Technical Standards

 Technical standards are the fundamental abilities a student needs to complete every activity his/her degree requires.
 These standards are determined by the competency, proficiency and/or skill standards set forth by accrediting and professional organizations appropriate to each program and apply to classroom, laboratory and clinical/fieldwork environments.
 Students are allowed reasonable accommodation.

 Technical Standards for the Department of Occupational Therapy are as follows.

 - Acquire, process, retain and apply knowledge through a variety of instructional methods such as written materials, oral delivery, visual demonstrations, laboratory experiences, clinical experiences and independent learning.

 - Complete reading assignments, search and analyze professional literature, and apply information gained to guide practice; learn, retain and use information from texts, journals, documentation and other written sources.